Order the Data Center Security Policy Rulebase

 This section summarizes the data center Security policy rulebase for all four data center traffic flows to provide a snapshot of the complete rulebase and show the order of the rules.
 The preceding sections discuss each Security policy rule in detail (as well as the Decryption policy rules, and where required, the Authentication policy and DoS Protection policy rules).

 The order of the rules is critical.
 No rule should shadow another rule.
-For example, block rules should not block traffic that you want to allow, so a whitelist rule must allow traffic that a block rule blocks
+For example, block rules should not block traffic that you want to allow, so you must place allow rules

-beforethe block rule goes into effect.
-In addition, a whitelist rule should not allow traffic that you want to block.
-By creating very specific whitelist rules, you can tightly control the allowed applications and who can use them, and then block those applications from other users who are not sanctioned to use them.
+beforethe rule that would block the traffic goes into effect.
+In addition, an allow rule should not allow traffic that you want to block.
+By creating very specific allow rules, you can tightly control the allowed applications and who can use them, and then block those applications from other users who are not sanctioned to use them.

-The first five rules whitelist DNS access for users and whitelist specific application and server access for specific user groups.
+The first five rules in the following graphic allow list DNS access for users and allow list specific application and server access for specific user groups.
 These are the rules we configured in Create User-to-Data-Center Application Whitelist Rules.

 Only the specified users can use only the specified applications on their default ports to access only the specified data center destination servers (addresses).
 Security profiles protect all of these allow rules against threats.
 These rules precede the block rules that discover unknown users and applications on the network because these rules are very specific and prevent sanctioned users and applications from matching more general rules lower in the rulebase.